rainlab/translate-plugin/UPGRADE.md

-# Upgrading from v1 to v2
+# Upgrading from Translate v1 to v2

-This guide can be used to help migrate from v1 of this plugin to v2.
-It should be straight forward to migrate from v1 to v2 without any major disruptions.
+This guide can be used to help migrate from RainLab.Translate v1 to v2.
+It should be straight forward process without any major disruptions.

-Since October CMS v3.1, a multisite feature is introduced that supercedes many functions provided by this plugin.
-The existing data structures are still used in v2 of this plugin.
-All translations are carried across and no "retranslation" or modifying existing plugins should be needed.
+Beginning from October CMS v3.1, a multisite feature was introduced that supercedes many functions provided by the RainLab.Translate plugin.
+The existing data structures are preserved so all translations are carried across and no "retranslation" or modifying existing plugins should be needed.

 ## Upgrade Instructions